Phone-GWP-group

 Adhesives

-However, there are many adhesives available that are entirely vegan-friendly.
+However, many adhesives are entirely vegan-friendly.

 A person holding a pantone swatch book over printed packaging